RTA Next

 Public Outreach

-To educate the public on the current RTA plan and the RTA Next plan development process, the RTA has given presentations to more than 7,500 people in the region.
-In addition, more than 3,100 people participated in a survey in November and December 2019 to provide feedback on guiding principles and goals drafted by the CAC for plan development.
+In addition, more than 3,100 people participated in a survey in November and December 2019 to provide feedback on guiding principles and goals drafted by the RTA citizens’ advisory committee for plan development.
 Over 85% of the survey participants expressed agreement or strong agreement on the goals of improving the conditions of existing roadways, providing efficient crosstown mobility, reducing congestion, and reducing crashes at intersections.
-More than 2,200 people chose to participate in an RTA Next draft plan survey, conducted in November 2024 through January 2025.
-For more information, view the RTA Next Draft Plan Survey Summary Report.